 - Wipe down fatty frying pans or saucepans before rinsing them off in the sink, to prevent liquid fats from solidifying in the pipes.

-- From time to time, insert an inspection camera into the drain to check if everything looks okay.
+- From time to time, insert an into the drain to check if everything looks okay.
 That way, you can act quickly to resolve any issues, preventing more severe blockages.

 Bosch does not accept any responsibility for the instructions stored here.
 Bosch would also like to point out that you follow these instructions at your own risk.
 For your own safety, please take all the necessary precautions.